Teaching, Training, Resourcing

 - November 14

-A video about Hinton’s 2017 Quality of Life Study and a pdf of the study is available in the Training, Retreats, and Resources section below.
+* To learn more about how the task force areas were identified and the development of CCI, you can access a video about Hinton’s 2017 Quality of Life Study and a pdf of the study that are available in the Training, Retreats, and Resources section below.

 THEOTOKOS CONFIRMATION RETREATS